open-resources/dash_curriculum/_sources/part1/chapter2_Gab.md

 app = Dash(__name__)
 ```
 In this section, we initialise an app by creating a Dash instance and calling it "app".
 This one line of code is pretty much static and fixed for any Dash app you may create.
-In later chapters, we'll need to specify more properties to create more complex apps (e.g. point at CSS files).
+In later chapters, we'll need to specify more properties to create more complex apps (e.g. point to CSS files).

 ### (4) App Layout
 ```